redips789/redips789.github.io/docs/spring-certification/Spring-Data-Management-JDBC-Transaction.md

 2. Configure LocalContainerEntityManagerFactoryBean
 3. Configure JpaVendorAdapter
 4. Configure PlatformTransactionManager
-5. Configure PersistenceExceptionTransaltionPostProcessor (Note that exception translation, whether with JPA or Hibernate, isn’t mandatory.
+5. Configure PersistenceExceptionTranslationPostProcessor (Note that exception translation, whether with JPA or Hibernate, isn’t mandatory.
 If you’d prefer that your repository throw JPA-specific or Hibernate-specific exceptions, you’re welcome to forgo PersistenceExceptionTranslationPostProcessor and let the native exceptions flow freely.
 6. Configure PersistenceAnnotationBeanPostProcessor (if you want to use @PersistenceUnit and @PersistenceContext)